rsuffert/argos-hids/models/lstm/README.md

 # LSTM ARGOS-HIDS Model

 This folder contains the implementation and related files for the LSTM (Long Short-Term Memory) model used in the Argos-HIDS project.
-The `supervised.py` script contains the implementation for the training of a regular LSTM model, whereas the `autoencoder.py` script is the training for a unsupervised LSTM autoencoder.
+The `supervised.py` script contains the implementation for the training of a regular LSTM model, whereas the `autoencoder.py` script is the training for an unsupervised LSTM autoencoder.

 ## Pre-Requisites